flodlan/Lab-Wiki/documents/technical-help/computing.md

 Installing Zotero and the corresponding browser connector on your computer is relatively straightforward and information about this can be easily found [online](https://www.zotero.org/).

 Already good on its own, Zotero really shines when you (1) instruct it to store PDFs of papers somewhere in your OneDrive Donders folder and (2) use the ZotFile plugin to automatically rename and move new attachments.
 Incidentally, this also means you will never run out of Zotero account storage (which can fill up very quickly with PDF attachments), since your files are all stored inside OneDrive.
 This page will explain how to setup Zotero in such an optimal fashion.

+{: .note }
-Note you will need to do all these steps exactly once on every machine on which you wish to use Zotero.
+>You will need to do all these steps exactly once on every machine on which you wish to use Zotero.

+There are other reference tools besides Zotero (_e.g.,_ Mendeley), but we recommend sticking to this one.

 #### Zotero and One Drive: Your Library in the Cloud